 I approve of your creativity Stanley—thinking outside and inside the box—you're committed to constant change!
 As I was in my time: Operation 40; Operation Mockingbird, Operation Paper Clip---ah those were the days!
 The only problem is that over time—these things can establish and entrench themselves and morph into their own organizations—cartels even—unless there is constant change.
 The first principle of a good organization committed to maintaining its monopoly on information and power, Stanley is constant re-organization.
 But here's the dilemma, Stan—how can you ensure change to be constant when you're the agent for stopping change?

 Ah, Stanley my boy---I like your idea—a coffee company—it has merit.
 I had an idea like that myself called it the United Fruit Company.
 So you see Stanley it's all been done before there's nothing new—no phenomena at all.
 No surprises.
 Besides—in your case—the country you've grown so fond of—Pakistan is as old as we are, the Agency.
 I mean.
 It is our lover, our mistress----it is our sibling in a way isn't it—if not our very own child?

-Stanley must have grimaced at this suggestion because Dulles seemed to have admonished him: Now don’t go getting ideas Stanley that anyone of these shits including that chit of a girl that Bhutto’s daughter was any different.
+Stanley must have grimaced at this suggestion because Dulles seemed to have admonished him: Now don't go getting ideas Stanley that anyone of these shits including that chit of a girl that Bhutto's daughter was any different.
 They are all our products.
 Not worth losing any sleep over.
 All created, groomed and taught by us.
-All of these so called leaders—right and left—belong to us—belong to each other---they’re our quislings—can’t do without our commodities, our luxuries—our way of life.
-Don’t expect them to rise up against us, do you?
+All of these so called leaders—right and left—belong to us—belong to each other---they're our quislings—can't do without our commodities, our luxuries—our way of life.
+Don't expect them to rise up against us, do you?
 They are us.
 More us than we are us.
-Indebted to us--no, not just indebted to u--indelibly us.
+Indebted to us—no—not just indebted to us—but indelibly us.